echoi/echoi.github.io/content/course/compgeodyn/_index.md

   - Malvern, L. E. (1977). *Introduction to the Mechanics of a Continuous Medium*.
 Prentice-Hall, Upper Saddle River, New Jersey

-- Fundamental numerical techniques

-  - *Quarteroni, A., Sacco, R., and Saleri, F. (2000). *Numerical Mathematics*.
-Springer-Verlag, New York
-  - *Zienkiewicz, O. C., Zhu, J. Z., and Taylor, R. L. (2013). *The Finite Element Method: Its Basis and Fundamentals*.
-Butterworth-Heinemann, 7th edition

 - Geodynamics:

+  - *Schubert, G., Turcotte, D. L., and Olson, P. (2001). *Mantle Convection in the Earth and Planets*.
+Cambridge University Press, Cambridge
   - Turcotte, D. L. and Schubert, G. (2002). *Geodynamics*.
 Cambridge University Press, New York, 2nd edition
-  - *Schubert, G., Turcotte, D. L., and Olson, P. (2001). *Mantle Convection in the Earth and Planets*.
-Cambridge University Press, Cambridge
-  - Davies, G. F. (1999). *Dynamic Earth: Plates, Plumes, and Mantle Convection*.
-Cambridge University Press, Cambridge

 ### Online resources